sterin501/56game/README.md

  "event":"HeGotPidi" ----> At the end of card play , send info abt who got the pidi

+ 'event':'fold' ---> Fold button to get the cards to player . it send during at the end of winning play

  "event":"MatchIsDone" --> Sending end of Match details to users in room & base points

  "event":"Reconnect" --> When user reconnets to the game

  Example ::